Skip to main content

 Minimum Worker Nodes

-PaletteAI resolves the minimum worker node count from multiple sources in the following order:
+PaletteAI resolves the minimum worker node count from these sources, in order of priority:

 Example WorkloadProfile label